m2rads/shipfastr-server/README.md

 `pip3 install -r requirements.txt `

-## To run the server run the following command inside the same directory:
+## To run the development server run the following command inside the same directory:

 `flask run`

+## To run the server using Gunicorn option, run the following command:

+`gunicorn --bind :$PORT --workers 1 --threads 8 app:app`

 ## Note: The demo data is built inside demo_data.py